kslg/kg-shopify-demo-store/README.md

 This is the documentation for my demo Shopify store – an urban clothing brand using the Horizon theme and enhanced with custom features to improve user experience and merchant KPIs.
-I have demostared how to apply these features using platform configuration as well as code development.
+I have demonstrated how to apply these features using "out-the-box" configuration as well as code development.
 I hope you enjoy it.

 # **Contents**